circularsquare/circularsquare.github.io/pages/places/shilla.md

 permalink: /places/shilla/
 ---

-poinsettia lives here. it's quite far from my home.
+poinsettia grows here. it's quite far from my home.

 it's warm, but everyone is used to the warmth, so they wear quite heavy clothing anyways. it's a very relaxing place. there's plenty of fruits and sweet breads and easy-going people.